Randomdistro/Spatial_Displacement_Theory/SDT/Papers/SDT_Foundation/Part_I_Axioms_and_Core_Equations/atomica sentis.md

 •	The Noble Gas Serenity: The completed shells of Helium (dyad) and Neon (cube) are not just symmetric.
 They are perfectly balanced gearboxes, where all the helical wakes are perfectly meshed and internally cancelled.
 They present a smooth, non-interacting "surface" to the outside world.
 2.2.
 The Neutron as a Packed Hydrogen Gearbox
 This new axiom provides a perfect mechanical model for the neutron.
-•	Structure: The neutron is a proton and an electron brought into such close proximity (under the immense pressure inside a nucleus) that their displacement fields merge.
+•	Structure: The neutron is a proton and an electron brought into such close proximity (under the immense nuclear pressure) that their displacement fields merge.
 The ultrafast rotation of the proton vortex drives the electron.
 •	The "Sprung Gear on Standby": You are right.
 The neutron is a pre-loaded mechanical system.
 The proton and electron are locked in a high-energy, compressed state.
 The electron is not free to decay because it is geometrically and energetically trapped by the proton's immense pressure field.
 The "movement budget" for decay is not needed or expended while it is in this locked state.
 •	Neutron Decay: When the neutron is free from the confining pressure of a nucleus, this geometric lock is unstable.
 Over a mean lifetime, the system finds a path of least resistance to a lower energy state.
 The "spring" is released.
 The electron is ejected, and the system settles into a stable Hydrogen atom, releasing the energy difference.
 2.3.
 The True Nature of Chemical Bonding